junxit/us-congress-bills-117/bill.md

 >       - **(iii)** that notification of such customer or subscriber was precluded by court order;
 >       - **(iv)** of the identity of the court authorizing the preclusion of notice;
 >       - **(v)** of the provision of this chapter under which the preclusion of notice was authorized; and
->       - **(vi)** that the government will, upon request by the customer or subscriber, provide the customer or subscriber with a copy of the information that was disclosed in response to the warrant, order or subpoena, or in the event that no information was disclosed, a written certification that no information was disclosed.
+>       - **(vi)** that the government will, upon request by the customer or subscriber made within 180 days after receiving notification under this paragraph, provide the customer or subscriber with a copy of the information that was disclosed in response to the warrant, order or subpoena, or in the event that no information was disclosed, a written certification that no information was disclosed.
 >   - **(10)** *Copy of information disclosed* Upon expiration of the order precluding notice issued under paragraph (2) or (3) of this subsection, and at the request of the customer or subscriber made within 180 days of receiving notification under paragraph (9), the governmental entity shall promptly provide the customer or subscriber—
 >     - **(A)** with a copy of the information that was disclosed in response to the warrant, order or subpoena; or
 >     - **(B)** in the event that no information was disclosed, a written certification that no information was disclosed.